PrenerLab/EcometricsArson/docs/03-createData-demographics.md

     ## Getting data from the 2013-2017 5-year ACS

+    ## Loading ACS5 variables for 2017 from table B06012.
+To cache this dataset for faster access to ACS tables in the future, run this function with `cache_table = TRUE`.
+You only need to do this once per ACS dataset.

 As with the race data, the original columns the calculation is based on are preserved here.

 ### Unemployment

 Finally, we’ll calculate the proportion of each tract’s residents that are unemployed.
 The underlying employment data come from table `B23025`.

 ``` r
 get_acs(geography = "tract", table = "B23025", year = 2017, state = 29, county = 510, output = "wide") %>%